bishopcais/cog-cli/README.md

   "port": "8888"
 }
 ```
-Note: If you leave out the `host` key but specify a `port`, `crun-cli` will automatically fill
+Note: If you leave out the `host` key but specify a `port`, `cog-cli` will automatically fill
 in the `host` value for you using the first non-internal IPv4 address it finds via the
 [os.networkInterfaces](https://nodejs.org/api/os.html#os_os_networkinterfaces) function.
 You can
-use the `crun ip` command to see what that IP address will be.
+use the `cog ip` command to see what that IP address will be.

 Note: If `watcher` is omitted, it defaults to `http://localhost:7777`.